earthrover/earth_rover_localization/er_localisation/README.md

 # Earth Rover Localisation

-This package has been tested in Ubuntu 16.04.3 and ROS Kinetic.
+This package contains ROS nodes, configuration and launch files to use the EKF of the robot_localization package with the Earth Rover Open Agribot.
+The package has been tested in Ubuntu 16.04.3 and ROS Kinetic.
 If you don't have ROS installed, use the following line.

 ```
 $ sudo apt-get install ros-kinetic-ros-base
 ```